MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 When you're working with large data sets and many features, the normal equation approach becomes computationally infeasible.
 Optimisation algorithms such as Gradient Descent find an approximate solution to OLS by iteratively adjusting the model parameters ($$\beta$$, including the intercept) to minimise the Mean Squared Error (MSE).
 We use MSE instead of the sum (RSS), as averaging the error (scaling by 1/m) reduces the magnitude of the gradient, making the computations easier and convergence smoother.

 The basic idea is to start with some values for the unknown model parameters ($$\beta$$ coefficients), either small random numbers or 0, and gradually change them depending on whether the outcome was over or under predicted (using the derivative of the function to determine the direction of the slope).
 With multiple features, we compute the gradient of the cost function with respect to each $$\beta$$, but then the update rule is applied simultaneously.
 Meaning we optimise all of them at once in each step.
 The process is repeated for a fixed number of steps or until the convergence criteria is met (change in the cost function is smaller than a cutoff).
-We can set the size of each step with the learning rate ($$\alpha$$): too small a step will take a long time, while too large a step can cause it to fail to converge (keep overshooting).

 **Cost function**:
 $$J(\beta) = \frac{1}{m} \sum_{i=1}^{m} (y_i - \hat{y}_i)^2$$ or equivelantly $$J(\beta) = \frac{1}{m} (y - X \beta)^T (y - X \beta)$$